 Egypt holds full-honours military funeral for Mubarak

-Egyptian President Abdel Fattah el-Sissi attended the service, which was to be followed later in the day by burial at the cemetery in Heliopolis, an upscale Cairo district that was Mubarak's home for most of his rule and where he lived until his death.
-On Tuesday, el-Sissi extended condolences to the former president's family, including his widow Suzanne and two sons, wealthy businessman Alaa and Mubarak's one-time heir apparent Gamal.
+A crowd of Mubarak supporters gathered in anticipation at the cemetery, holding photos of the deposed president and chanting, "Gamal, tell your father, 100 million say goodbye!"
+Police officers were out in force, a sign that the government regarded his death as a potential security risk.
+Under el-Sissi, Mubarak and his family were cleared of wrongdoing but also kept far from the limelight.

-In a statement, el-Sissi praised Mubarak's service during the 1973 war with Israel but made no mention of his rule as president of the most populous Arab state.
-Three days of national mourning were to begin Wednesday, el-Sissi announced.
-Pro-government media paid tribute to Mubarak, focusing on his role in the 1973 war with Israel when Mubarak, a pilot by training, commanded Egypt's air force.
+In a statement Tuesday, el-Sissi praised Mubarak's service during the 1973 war with Israel but made no mention of his rule as president of the most populous Arab state.
+Pro-government media also paid tribute to Mubarak, a pilot by training, for his command of Egypt's air force.

-"Through his military and political career, Mubarak made undeniable achievements and sacrifices," the state-run al-Aharm newspaper eulogized Mubarak in its editorial Wednesday.
-Born in May 1928, Mubarak was vice president on October 6, 1981, when his mentor, President Anwar Sadat, was assassinated by Islamic extremists while reviewing a military parade.

 In June 2012, Mubarak and his security chief were sentenced to life in prison for failing to prevent the killing of some 900 protesters during the 18-day uprising.
 Both appealed the verdict and a higher court later cleared them in 2014.
 The following year, Mubarak and his sons were sentenced to three years in prison on corruption charges during a retrial.
 The sons were released in 2015 for time served, while Mubarak walked free in 2017.
 (AP) SCY